Work and stay in Australia with an Employee Sponsor

 Understanding the different streams and sub-categories can prove to be difficult.
 Additionally, measuring your skills against the right Occupations List can be confusing.
 It definitely pays to speak to the experts.

-The Employer Sponsored Visas are essentially a two-step process.
+The Employer Sponsored Visas for Australia are essentially a two-step process.

 The Temporary – Permanent Visa Option